Why Choose a NADCA Member?

 Hand‑Held HEPA Vacuums and Wet Vacuums

-Hand vacuums are used quite commonly by HVAC cleaning contractors for a variety of tasks and are a common sight on any cleaning project.
+Hand vacuums are used quite commonly by reputable duct cleaning companies for a variety of tasks and are a common sight on any air duct cleaning project.
 HEPA filtration is needed for such vacuum cleaners, especially those designed to extract water as well as dry debris.